 Yes.
 You will be given wound care instructions that consist of daily cleansing of the area treated with a non-soap based cleanser followed by a layer of Vaseline petroleum jelly.
 This will be continued until your skin stops peeling.

 Is the Treatment Very Expensive and Will My Insurance Pay for the Treatment?

-The cost of treatment varies per person, and depends on the area being treated and the concentration of the chemical used.
+The cost of a chemical peel ranges from $300-1000 depending on the site treated.
 This treatment is considered a cosmetic treatment, and is generally not accepted by insurance companies.
 Therefore, payment by the patient is expected at the time of service.